tarsa/demixer/doc/BACKLOG.md

   - another narrow bit history can be still skewed towards long runs but having smaller size (eg 8 bit) would be faster to adapt to (using stationary counters)
+  - split history module into history::source and history::state modules
 - implement multi-threading which will be used for encoder
   - thread based, without work stealing
     - every thread has a set of its responsibilities